IBM/CognitiveConcierge/README.md

 ### Update configuration for iOS app
 - Open the CognitiveConcierge.xcworkspace file in Xcode 8.3 either from ICAT or from your terminal using `open CognitiveConcierge.xcworkspace`

-- **Update CognitiveConcierge.plist file:** ICAT has run some set up scripts to generate and populate the `CognitiveConcierge-iOS/CognitiveConcierge/CognitiveConcierge.plist` file.
+- **Update CognitiveConcierge.plist file:** One way to persist data in Swift is through the property list or .plist file.
+ICAT has run some set up scripts to generate and populate the `CognitiveConcierge-iOS/CognitiveConcierge/CognitiveConcierge.plist` file.
 You will need to open this file and add your Google API Key.
 If you are not using ICAT, then manually update the credentials for all the services.
 You can get the credentials for services either from the environment variables section present in the runtime tab from your Bluemix dashboard or using the command `bx app env CognitiveConcierge`.
 ConversationWorkspaceID is the workspace id of the conversation service.

 - **Update bluemix.plist file:**
 	- You should set the isLocal value to YES if you'd like to use a locally running server; if you set the value to NO, then you will be accessing the server instance running on Bluemix.